 3. What would other employees quote as the greatest benefit of working for this organization?

 A good company has numerous reasons as to the benefits of working for them.
-Expert Lillian Glass recommends to be keen on the body language when you shoot this question to notice the interviewer’s response.
+Expert Lillian Glass recommends being keen on body language when you shoot this question to notice the interviewer’s response.
 Do they look uncomfortable, have they been caught unawares or are they calm and relaxed?

 You should be able to judge whether or not the answer you get is genuine or fabricated.